Commercial & Residential Aerial Photography in Coventry

 For more information, please see our dedicated Drone Roof Inspection page

-Drones or UAV’s (Unmanned Aerial Vehicles) have strict limitations that need to be adhered to with regards to maximum altitude and maximum distance they can be flown from the Operator, along with several other factors that PfCO holders need to comply with.
+Drones or UAV’s (Unmanned Aerial Vehicles) have strict limitations that need to be adhered to with regards to maximum altitude and maximum distance they can be flown from the Operator, along with several other factors need to be complied with.

 The current rules (which are subject to change by the CAA). are as follows: